lianmsu/Co-selection/README.md

-# Co-celection
+# Co-selection
-The critical scripts of the manuscript "Co-celection "
+The critical scripts of the manuscript "Co-selection mechanism drives elevated antibiotic resistance in activated sludge"